 You can find out more about PSNC’s committee members below and the Regional Representatives can be contacted by email using the links below.
-You can also find out which PSNC Subcommittee each PSNC member works on here: PSNC Officers Subcommittees and Panels
+You can also find out which PSNC Subcommittee each PSNC member sits on here: PSNC Officers, Subcommittees and Panels list

 Sir Michael Pitt

 Sir Michael has held a number of major roles in local government, including as Chief Executive of Cheshire and Kent County Councils, and he is a former President of the Society of Local Authority Chief Executives.
 Sir Michael has also chaired a Strategic Health Authority and he is currently Chair of the Legal Services Board which oversees legal regulators in England and Wales.
 Sir Michael received a knighthood in June 2005 for his services to local government and in Febraury 2009 he was appointed a Deputy Lieutenant for Wiltshire.